Introducing Snakeheads

 Red Riders: ‘Yep’

 In 20 seconds, Pete had essentially got a nervous, jittering, very uncool teen over the line.
+When he spoke, people listened.

+Red Riders were a massive pick up for me & defining moment in my career.
 It gave me the confidence to go on & become the best agent I could & continue to be.
 Pete had that affect.

-Even in short periods of time getting to work closely together, he made a significant impact on people (me) for the better, sometimes without even knowing / wanting any plaudits.
+Even in short periods of time getting to work closely together, he made a significant impact on people (me) for the better, sometimes without even knowing/ wanting any plaudits.

 He was a true original that made the world a more interesting, fun, better place to be & person for being around Pete.